levovix0/sigui/readme.md

 ```

 ## makeLayout
-Make layout is a macro, that transforms tree-structured (ui)object creation into nested clojures
+Make layout is a macro, that transforms tree-structured (ui)object creation into nested closures

 ```nim
 type